inariksit/gf-embedded-grammars-tutorial/README.md

 ## Advanced topics

-These topics are discussed in TODO:upcoming blog post.
+These topics are discussed in [the sequel blog post](https://inariksit.github.io/gf/2024/01/25/embedding-grammars-2.html).
 To see full self-contained examples, each with their own README file, go to the following directories.

 * Haskell bindings to the C runtime: [advanced-pgf2](advanced-pgf2) -- Minimal difference to the "basic" example
 * GADTs in the generated Haskell code: [advanced-gadts](advanced-gadts) -- Significant difference, a new way of doing tree transformations